justin-p/PSDNSDumpsterAPI/README.md

 ## Features

-Return the results from dnsdumpster as a PSObject.
+Return the results from dnsdumpster as a PSObject, including the domain image (stored in byte array) and excel file

 ## Versions